Curtains can makea room look finished and warm. But the wrong length? It throws everything off.

 Additional Styling Ideas (Room-By-Room Advice)

-Different rooms have different needs when it comes to curtain length.
+Different rooms have different needs regarding curtain length.
 What works in your bedroom won’t necessarily suit your kitchen.

 Living Room Curtain Length